Somoza925/Food/README.md

 # Food
-React Native mobile application to search for mobile apps!
+React Native mobile application to search for restaurants in your local area!